top things to do in san francisco

 San Francisco

-Though much of SoMa is flat and funky almost anyone can find something there to enjoy.
+Soma’s old industrial areas are being redeveloped into expensive new condos, convention centers and parks.
+It’s old residential areas are rapidly revitalizing.
+In this mix almost anyone can find something to enjoy.
 Furthermore, it is one of the most accessible parts of SF now that both Hwy 280 and the train station terminate near the SF Giants Ballpark.

 Upper SoMa